framework-one/fw1-clj/README.md

 * `:password` - specify a password for the application reload URL flag, default `"secret"` - see also `:reload`.
 * `:reload` - specify an `rc` key for the application reload URL flag, default `:reload` - see also `:password`.
 * `:reload-application-on-every-request` - boolean, whether to reload controller, view and layout components on every request (intended for development of applications).
-* `:selmer-tags` - if you are using the Selmer templating engine, you can specify a map that is passed to the Selmer parser to override what characters are used to identify tags, filters
+* `:selmer-tags` - you can specify a map that is passed to the Selmer parser to override what characters are used to identify tags, filters
 * `:session-store` - specify storage used for Ring session storage.
 Legal values are `:memory` and `:cookie`.
 Default is whatever is Ring's default (which is memory storage as of this writing).
 * `:suffix` - the file extension used for views and layouts.
 Default is `"html"`.

-To create your own FW/1 application, use Leiningen to create a new fw1 project:
+To create your own FW/1 application, use Boot to create a new fw1 project:

-    lein new fw1 myapp
+    boot -s seancorfield/boot-new new -t fw1 -n myapp

 Edit the `main.clj` file to specify additional configuration, such as the template engine.